Piet Pieterszoon Hein: Lieutenant-Admiral

 He became, after a conflict with the Dutch West India Company about policy and payment, Lieutenant-Admiral of Holland and West Frisia on 26 March 1629, and thus factual supreme commander of the confederate Dutch fleet, taking as flag captain Maarten Tromp.

 He died the same year, in a campaign against the Dunkirkers, the highly effective fleet of Habsburg commerce raiders and privateers operating from Dunkirk.
-As it happened, his flotilla intercepted three privateers from Ostend.
-He deliberately moved his flagship in between two enemy ships to give them both simultaneous broadsides.
+His flotilla intercepted three privateers from Ostend.
+He sailed his flagship between two enemy ships to give them simultaneous broadsides.
 After half an hour, he was hit in the left shoulder by a cannonball and was killed instantly.
 He is buried in the Oude Kerk in Delft.

 Commemoration

 The Piet Hein Tunnel in Amsterdam is named in his honor, as is the former Dutch Kortenaer-class frigate, HNLMS Piet Heyn.
 A direct descendant of Hein was Piet Hein, a famous 20th century Danish mathematician, physicist and poet.
 A song praising Admiral Hein's capture of the Spanish "silver fleet" written in 1844 is still sung by choirs and children at primary school in the Netherlands, as well as during traditional drinks by student unions in Belgian universities.
 A statue of him stands in his native Delfshaven, now a district in Rotterdam, and one in the Cuban city of Matanzas near where the silver fleet battle occurred.